Governance & Oversight

 Political Contributions (PAC and corporate funds) – Governance, Criteria, Accountability

-Political contributions by PepsiCo’s political action committee – the PepsiCo, Inc. Concerned Citizens Fund (CCF) – and by the company, where permitted by law, provide an important opportunity for PepsiCo and its employees to participate in the democratic process.
-CCF receives voluntary employee contributions from eligible individuals to make political campaign contributions to U.S. federal and state candidates, political parties and other political committees.
-Management, supervisory and other eligible employees who are United States citizens or lawful permanent residents of the United States (i.e. green card holders) may voluntarily contribute to CCF.
-Except for administrative expenses, CCF is completely funded with voluntary contributions from eligible PepsiCo employees.
+Political contributions by PepsiCo’s political action committee – the PepsiCo, Inc. Concerned Citizens Fund (CCF) – provide an important opportunity for PepsiCo and its employees to participate in the democratic process.
+The CCF receives voluntary employee contributions from eligible individuals to make political campaign contributions to U.S. federal and state candidates, political parties and other political committees.
+Management, supervisory and other eligible employees who are United States citizens or lawful permanent residents of the United States (i.e. green card holders) may voluntarily contribute to the CCF.
+Except for administrative expenses, the CCF is completely funded with voluntary contributions from eligible PepsiCo employees.
 Coercion of any employee to contribute to the CCF or to make any political contribution of any kind is unacceptable.

-All CCF and corporate contributions must be approved by the Contributions Executive Committee comprised of PepsiCo executives.
+All CCF and corporate contributions are approved by a Corporate Affairs committee led by the Corporate Senior Vice President, Public Policy & Government Affairs.
 All such political contributions are distributed in a non-partisan manner to U.S. candidates, political parties, other political committees and ballot measure committees.
 Moreover, all such contributions must be made and reported in accordance with applicable federal, state and local campaign finance laws.

 PepsiCo has developed processes designed to further promote corporate accountability: